House of the Lord (song): Background

 On May 7, 2021, the radio team of Fair Trade Services announced that "House of the Lord" will be serviced to Christian radio in the United States, the official add date for the single slated on July 2, 2021.

 Composition

-"House of the Lord" is composed in the key of B♭ with a tempo of 86 beats per minute and a musical time signature of 4/4.
+"House of the Lord" is in the key of B♭ major, with a tempo of 86 beats per minute and a musical time signature of 4/4.

 Reception

 Critical response

 Jonathan Andre of 365 Days of Inspiring Media gave a positive review of the song, saying that it "keeps our focus on things above, to realign from our own immediate circumstances, to being reminded that God is in our midst wherever we are, that His moving in our lives, either through healing physically, mentally, or even spiritually, needs to be declared and recognised, and such a song as this, does this very fact."

 Accolades

 Commercial performance

 "House of the Lord" debuted at No. 35 on the US Hot Christian Songs chart dated April 17, 2021.
 The song reached number one on the Hot Christian Songs chart dated January 29, 2022, becoming Wickham's first Hot Christian Songs chart number one hit in his career.

 "House of the Lord" debuted at number 39 on the US Christian Airplay chart dated June 15, 2021.
 "House of the Lord" reached number one on the Christian Airplay chart dated October 16, 2021, after twenty weeks, becoming Wickham's fastest ascent to the top of the chart as well as his third chart-topping entry following "Battle Belongs" and "This Is Amazing Grace".